changeworld/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Stan zlecenia

-11/19/2018: ogólnie dostępnych do pobrania
+11/19/2018 r.:  Ogólnie dostępnych do pobrania

 ### <a name="fixed-issues"></a>Rozwiązane problemy